chef-boneyard/locale/README.md

 On RHEL based systems, the recipe operates on the /etc/sysconfig/i18n file directly because there is no standard command line tool to change the system locale settings.

+## Deprecation

+This locale resource is now shipped built-in with Chef 14.5 or later.
+This cookbook will continue to function with older chef-client releases, but all updates will now be performed directly in the chef-client codebase.

 ## Requirements

 ### Platforms